rayydev/matteodev8/README.md

 # Hi there 👋

-I am matteodev, a dumb Python and JavaScript developer, in my freetime, I do Discord bots or learn Swift.
+I am matteodev, a dumb Python and JavaScript developer (and some other programming languages), in my freetime, I do Discord bots or learn Swift.
 Here are some stuff you should know about me:

 <p align="center">
 <a href="#">